I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 10:47!
 Ten freakin’ forty-seven!

-I said it before realizing the potential implication of my words making me out to be indolent, clueless, dazed and confused.
+I said it before realizing the potential implication of my words making me out to be indolent, or at best, clueless.
 I looked around the room in search of something tangible:

 An almost empty coffee pot with its button reading OFF, the sunny glare of an approaching hot afternoon announcing itself through the kitchen window, his mom unloading the dishwasher with breakfast dishes cleaned well past the hour of my arrival.